 Buy fresh produce without packaging and invest in good fridge containers that will keep your produce longer fresh.
-I use genuine Tupperware Fridge Smart for this, and so far I have minimal to zero food waste These special clear containers helps me to stay organized and plan my meals accordingly.
-You can read about my my tips for Zero Food waste Fridge Organization from an earlier blog post.
+I use genuine Tupperware Fridge Smart for this, and so far I have minimal to zero food waste.
+These special clear containers helps me to stay organized and plan my meals accordingly.
+You can read about my tips for Zero Food waste Fridge Organization from an earlier blog post.

 8. Meal Prep if needed

 If you are the one who meal preps its an added bonus.
 I personally don’t meal prep, just good organization both in the fridge and pantry helps me to stay ahead.
 If you are meal prepping, my suggestion would be to first shop fresh produce on offer and then plan your menus accordingly.